In the three maps above: Note the congruency between economic freedom and personal wealth. Let’s find the connection.

 I post this on December 1, 2009: Exactly 25 years ago today I went into business for myself.
 This analysis is a thank you to an economic system that works.

-This is a two week post because it’s a long one and covers a lot of ground.
+This is a two week post because it’s long and covers a lot of ground.
 I will use the December 15th post to respond to comments.

 Prelude: My purpose in writing about Work the System methodology is not to convince you to see things my way.
 It’s to illustrate another way of navigating life.
 In my writing, what I conclude about places, things and people is of secondary importance.
 I use these real-life scenarios only to illustrate what is of primary importance: a simple and mechanical life-perspective that can enormously improve your existence in the areas of money, freedom and personal peace.
 This perspective is a different way of getting through the day, moment-to-moment; a “systems mindset” that anyone can immediately and permanently internalize.
 What is it?
 It’s the visceral certainty that life is not an unpredictable, swirling sea of sights, sounds, people and events, but instead a collection of logical independent systems, 99.9% of which work just fine.
 From this vision, everything changes.
 So don’t get overly caught up with my opinions and conclusions!
 Instead, focus on the systems mindset thread that leads me to these opinions and conclusions.

 Individual systems.
 Per the systems mindset, we’ll focus on individual systems and how they mechanically interact with each other, rather than general pronouncements of belief.
 (Most people get so-so results in life by haphazardly applying their general, amorphous beliefs to their physical surroundings.
 My approach is the reverse.
-I discuss how a careful moment-to-moment observation of one’s physical surroundings results in new and powerful “in-the-gut” beliefs, beliefs that change behavior so one can quickly start getting what one wants out of life.)
+I discuss how a careful moment-to-moment observation of one’s physical surroundings will result in new and powerful “in-the-gut” beliefs, beliefs that change behavior to address actual reality, so one can quickly start getting what one wants out of life.)
 Here, as I discuss macroeconomics and geopolitics in simple terms, I will focus on the following separate system entities: the government system, the private sector economic system and individual “people” systems.

 Comparative Economies.
 Let’s use the United States as an example of a free market economy.
 (Is the U.S. the “best” example of economic freedom?
 Probably not.
 Try Hong Kong, Singapore, Australia, Ireland and New Zealand.)
 Per Wikipedia, a free market is “a market without economic intervention and regulation by government.”
 Capitalistic, this economic system is dominated by the “private sector,” with citizens able to earn and keep profits according to their own success.
 Also, production is mostly owned by individuals rather than the government.
 The opposite economy is a redistribution-of-wealth, planned or “command-and-control” economy, “in which the central government makes all decisions on the production and consumption of goods and services.”
 Any profits are, one way or the other, channeled to the state.
 The state also owns production including control and sale of natural resources.
 North Korea is my example.
 The private sector in North Korea is tiny with much of it operating underground, circumventing the dominant state-controlled economic system.
 Lovely.